 Indulge in traditional Ghanaian fares, such as banks and grilled fish, red bean and fish stew with fried plantain, roast goat, roast ripe plantain, jollof rice… the list goes on.
 Food is a big part of the wedding traditions, and a large spread with multiple dishes is the norm.
 Be ready to head over for seconds, as the celebratory meal is usually served buffet-style after the wedding ceremony.

-Though in Ghanaian culture this is historically done weeks or months before the wedding day, where the groom and his family go to the bride’s home to present the marriage proposal and ask her family for her hand in marriage, this is now sometimes incorporated on the day of the wedding just ahead of the rest of the festivities planned for the day.
+Knocking on the door involves the tradition of the groom and his family going to the bride's home to present the marriage proposal and ask her family for her hand in marriage.
+Though in Ghanaian culture this practice is historically done weeks or months before the wedding day, this is now sometimes incorporated on the day of the wedding just ahead of the rest of the festivities planned for the day.

 Be prepared for the catchy music, beautiful clothing, and equally happy gathering of family members at a traditional Ghanaian wedding as you celebrate the newly wedded couple on their special day.